 I only visited an extremely small area of this but it’s worth it if you find yourself in Khao Lak for a couple of days as I am not a big fan of the town itself.
-If you take a short hike into the national park then you can stumble across golden sand hidden beaches with hardly anyone on them which is definitely worth it, in my opinion!
+If you take a short hike into the national park then you can stumble across golden sand, deserted hidden beaches with no tourists which is definitely worth it, in my opinion.
 There was a small entrance fee (I think around 40 baht).
 Most people are here as it is a jump off point for the dive sites around the Similan islands for divers or snorkelling trips to Koh Similan, one of Thailand’s most beautiful islands.

 I’ve written about this place before but it is definitely worth a visit to see the impressive Erawan waterfalls – one of the best waterfalls in Thailand.
 You can spend the day hiking in the jungle and swimming in gorgeous blue pools of fresh cool water.
 The colours of the water appear bluer the higher you climb so be prepared to head up to the top most step, the 9th one.
 Bring your own food and water as there is little on offer here You will also find it quieter the higher up you go as the lower and closest steps are often full of local children playing!
 It’s about 45 minutes drive from Kanchanaburi town.

 Erawan National Park tour: book a day trip from Bangkok, many tour operators on Khao San road can offer this which also includes some history and museums in Kanchanaburi town first.

 - Insect Spray – National Parks in Thailand can be full of mosquitoes so make sure you take insect repellent with you.
 I recommend 50% DEET if you are prone to being bitten.
 Try this Repel DEET Pump Spray from Amazon